kkbosch/streetsafe-procedure/README.md

 ### 6. Scenario Examples

-  -**Cooperative Individual**
+  **Cooperative Individual**
-     An individual is present in the area but compliant when approached.
+  1. An individual is present in the area but compliant when approached.
 They respond to direction without resistance and do not display signs of agitation.
-  -Response should remain calm and respectful.
+2. Response should remain calm and respectful.
 Provide clear instructions and allow the individual to comply at their own pace.
 Avoid unnecessary             authority or pressure, as the situation is already stable.

-  -**Agitated Individual**
+  **Agitated Individual**
-     An individual displays signs of frustration, agitation, or emotional distress.
+  1. An individual displays signs of frustration, agitation, or emotional distress.
 This may include raised voice, pacing, or refusal to follow direction.
-     Maintain distance and avoid escalating language.
+  2. Maintain distance and avoid escalating language.
 Use active listening and acknowledge concerns without agreeing to inappropriate behavior.
-     Keep communication clear and controlled, and avoid rapid or confrontational responses.
+  3. Keep communication clear and controlled, and avoid rapid or confrontational responses.

   -**Repeat Individual / Known Behavior**
      An individual who is frequently encountered and has a known pattern of behavior, which may include previous agitation or non-compliance.